zekicaneksi/Bomchess/README.md

 ## Regarding Building

-Considering required technologies and libraries are installed and running,
+Considering required technologies and libraries are installed are running as described in `Regarding Development` section,

-Running "npm run build" in app/front_end creates the static files in the app/_build/client folder.
-To serve the files, run "node index.js" in the _build folder.
+Running `npm run build` in `app/front_end` creates the static files in the `app/_build/client` folder.
+To serve the files, run `node index.js` in the `_build` folder.

-Running "node index.js" in app/backend sets up the backend.
+Running `node index.js` in `app/backend` sets up the backend.